consistent-milk12/docs-md/generated_docs/once_cell/race/index.md

 - <span id="oncenonzerousize-new"></span>`const fn new() -> Self`

+  Creates a new empty cell.

 - <span id="oncenonzerousize-get"></span>`fn get(&self) -> Option<NonZeroUsize>`

+  Gets the underlying value.

 - <span id="oncenonzerousize-get-unchecked"></span>`unsafe fn get_unchecked(&self) -> NonZeroUsize`

+  Get the reference to the underlying value, without checking if the cell

+  is initialized.

+  # Safety

+  Caller must ensure that the cell is in initialized state, and that

+  the contents are acquired by (synchronized to) this thread.

 - <span id="oncenonzerousize-set"></span>`fn set(&self, value: NonZeroUsize) -> Result<(), ()>`

+  Sets the contents of this cell to `value`.

+  Returns `Ok(())` if the cell was empty and `Err(())` if it was

+  full.

 - <span id="oncenonzerousize-get-or-init"></span>`fn get_or_init<F>(&self, f: F) -> NonZeroUsize`

+  Gets the contents of the cell, initializing it with `f` if the cell was

+  empty.

+  If several threads concurrently run `get_or_init`, more than one `f` can

+  be called.
+However, all threads will return the same value, produced by

+  some `f`.

 - <span id="oncenonzerousize-get-or-try-init"></span>`fn get_or_try_init<F, E>(&self, f: F) -> Result<NonZeroUsize, E>`

+  Gets the contents of the cell, initializing it with `f` if

+  the cell was empty.
+If the cell was empty and `f` failed, an

+  error is returned.

+  If several threads concurrently run `get_or_init`, more than one `f` can

+  be called.
+However, all threads will return the same value, produced by

+  some `f`.

 - <span id="oncenonzerousize-init"></span>`fn init<E>(&self, f: impl FnOnce() -> Result<NonZeroUsize, E>) -> Result<NonZeroUsize, E>`